samvera-labs/uri_selection_wg/ISSUE_TEMPLATE.md

 (REQUIRED - a descriptive label)

 ## Comment
-(REQUIRED - provide a layperson's description of the term of the term)
+(REQUIRED - provide a layperson's description of the term

 ## Type
 (REQUIRED - put an 'x' within the square brackets)